sekak/booking-project/README.md

 # Booking-clone
 ![New Project](https://github.com/sekak/booking-clone/assets/53265264/b820062f-760e-4bac-97c2-d1b6ca92292d)

-A more straightforward iteration of a well-known booking website, booking clone is made to let consumers easily reserve a range of services or lodging.This clone attempts to mimic the key features of a booking system, such as making reservations for a hotel room, villa, resorts...</br>
+A more straightforward iteration of a well-known booking website, booking clone is made to let consumers easily reserve a range of services or lodging.
+This clone attempts to mimic the key features of a booking system, such as making reservations for a hotel room, villa, resorts...</br>

 👋 Visit my live website: https://front-end-zeta-eosin.vercel.app/

-# Installations
+# Installation
 1. Clone the repository from branch booking-clone: `git clone https://github.com/sekak/booking-clone.git`</br>Or download: https://github.com/sekak/booking-clone/archive/refs/heads/booking-clone.zip
 2. Install dependencies: </br>
    - Backend</br>